← Back to blog

 Land Law > Trusts of Land

 Trusts of land arise whenever land is held by one person (the trustee) for the benefit of another (the beneficiary).
 The Trusts of Land and Appointment of Trustees Act 1996 (TOLATA) is the governing statute.
 Candidates frequently lose marks by confusing trustee powers with beneficiary rights, by misapplying the s.14-15 dispute resolution mechanism, or by failing to protect beneficial interests.
-This is a heavily tested area of SQE1.
+This is an important area of SQE1.

 What Is Trusts of Land in SQE1?